1 Corinthians 14

 1 Corinthians 14:6-12

-6 But now, brothers, if I come to you speaking with other languages, what would I profit you, unless I speak to you either by way of revelation, or of knowledge, or of prophesying, or of teaching?
+6 Now, brothers, if I come to you speaking in tongues, how will I benefit you, unless I bring you some revelation or knowledge or prophecy or teaching?

-10 There are, it may be, so many kinds of sounds in the world, and none of them is without meaning.
+10 Assuredly, there are many different languages in the world, yet none of them is without meaning.

 Paul teaches that the one who speaks in a tongue should pray for interpretation.
 He distinguishes praying and singing with the spirit from doing so with the mind also, and he emphasizes that in the church he would rather speak five understandable words than ten thousand in a tongue.